nikolasmorado/pathstraightener/README.md

 ### Options:
 - `-t` or `--typescript`: Exports the component with typescript annotations.
-- `-r` or `--react-native`: Exports the component with React Native support.
+- `-n` or `--react-native`: Exports the component with React Native support.